Attention: Cultural variation

-Children appear to develop patterns of attention related to the cultural practices of their families, communities, and the institutions in which they participate.
+Children develop patterns of attention that reflect the cultural practices of their families, communities, and institutions.

-In 1955, Jules Henry suggested that there are societal differences in sensitivity to signals from many ongoing sources that call for the awareness of several levels of attention simultaneously.
-He tied his speculation to ethnographic observations of communities in which children are involved in a complex social community with multiple relationships.
+In 1955, Jules Henry proposed that societal differences in sensitivity to multiple, simultaneous signals may foster different abilities to manage several levels of attention.
+He linked this hypothesis to ethnographic observations of communities in which children participate in complex social networks with multiple ongoing relationships.